A non-custodial wallet for digital currency: design challenges and opportunities: Designing a non-custodial wallet

-Many questions persist in the debate about the right set of requirements for CBDC, and equally just as many design opportunities have presented themselves.
-We contribute to this development by offering our own approach to the design of a CBDC system.
+Many questions persist in the debate about the right set of requirements for digital currency, and equally just as many design opportunities have presented themselves.
+We contribute to this development by offering our own approach to the design of a digital currency system.
 This approach took many steps, iterations, and methods.
 All of which we discuss in the following sections.

-Developing a new CBDC system, from conceptualisation to design, presented several unique challenges.
+Developing a new digital currency system, from conceptualisation to design, presented several unique challenges.
 One of the main challenges was figuring out how to incorporate normative values such as social, cultural, or political factors into the technical design requirements.
 When designing for something as complex as money, it’s important to consider it as a social relation.
 This means that designing its tangible and intangible properties involves more than just the form in which it is presented.
 It also involves designing the values that people associate with what money does, creates, or upholds~\cite{halloluwa2018value}.

 Design researchers have developed methods for designing socio-technical systems in specific contexts~\cite{dardenne1993goal,bryl2009designing,maguire2014socio}.
 However, their findings do not fully translate to designing for concepts like money and values.
 This results in a lack of framework and tools for generating shared understandings of values between designers and stakeholders~\cite{pommeranz2012elicitation}.
-This also means that there is little guidance available, opening up the opportunity for an exploratory design approach to money and CBDC systems.
-To address this challenge, we formulated our own guidelines for creating value within our CBDC system based on principles such as a need for diverse payment options, individual asset ownership, and private digital payments.
+This also means that there is little guidance available, opening up the opportunity for an exploratory design approach to money and digital currency systems.
+To address this challenge, we formulated our own guidelines for creating value within our digital currency system based on principles such as a need for diverse payment options, individual asset ownership, and private digital payments.
 These principles were derived from incorporating key features of tangible cash, such as anonymity, security, not requiring online access~\cite{krueger2018pros}, and its fungibility, accessibility, non-discrimination, and direct ownership.
 This approach seemed appropriate because the value people and society place on the usage of cash are firmly established~\cite{vines2012eighty,kameswaran2019cash,mcandrews2020case}.